-We identified a material matter in relation to [non-compliance with sXX of Act/Regulation XX].
+We were unable to obtain sufficient appropriate audit evidence about ABC's compliance with identified a material matter in relation to [non-compliance with sXX of Act/Regulation XX].
 This has the effect of [the Trustee bank account and cash book procedures not being completed in relation to sXX of Act/Regulation XX] throughout the specified period as required.
 We were unable to satisfy ourselves by alternate procedures, therefore qualify our conclusion in this regard.